Aexcel Corporation began as DeSantis

 In 1974, Aexcel came under new ownership and a new management team was established, led by Joseph B. Milgram Jr., a chemical engineer and businessman with a penchant for growing emerging technologies into new businesses in the chemical industry.
 Over the next several years, the organization brought in new people, products, and technologies.
 This resulted in steady growth for the company—which could also be attributed to our reputation of fairly dealing with vendors and customers in the industry.
 Our willingness to work with new technologies made us a preferred partner for raw material suppliers looking to commercialize their latest and greatest innovations.

 Inflation in the U.S. economy, especially in the petrochemical industry, made the late ‘70s and early ‘80s extremely difficult for us.
 The “Rust Belt Recession” squeezed many manufacturers—our customers—out of the marketplace.
-However, we sustained our growth due to the innovative management practices and strong sense of teamwork that were built into our company culture.
+However, we sustained our growth due to the innovative management practices and

 In 1988, we adopted a new name, Aexcel Corporation, to reflect our positive and progressive outlook.
 We began marketing and developing our original product line—traffic paints—more vigorously, and this was met with positive results.
 Specifically, we recognized that waterborne traffic paints would be the future of the industry as we moved into more environmentally conscious times.
 At the same time, we began building our distributor network, partnering with trusted traffic paint retailers.

 In 1989, we moved into a brand-new 70,000-square-foot facility situated on eight acres in Mentor, Ohio.
 We designed the new plant with the latest concepts of efficiency, safety, productivity, and environmental consciousness in mind.
 A short time later, we had to add a large warehouse to accommodate the rapid growth we were experiencing—our sales more than doubled between 1986 and 1993.